JUMP TO:

 Now, as I said earlier, I’m not sure when the magic option to use LiveTrack instead of MapShare occurred.
 I see some vague references to it from earlier in May, some from September, and then many more from November.
 Either way, I hadn’t noticed it – but today I did.

-For those that may be a bit perplexed as to the difference between LiveTrack and MapShare, here’s the quick and dirty:
+For those who may be a bit perplexed as to the difference between LiveTrack and MapShare, here’s the quick and dirty:

 Garmin LiveTrack: This is what you’ve always used with your watches & Garmin Edge devices, to share your current location.
 For watches with LTE/Satellite, it’ll do it without a phone.
-For all other watches/devices without, it’ll use your phone’s data connection to send to the inter webs, and your friends/family can follow along.
-Generally speaking, LiveTrack looks like the below screenshot, and includes sensor data too (heart rate, power, elevation, pace, etc…).
+For all other watches/devices without, it’ll use your phone’s data connection to send to the interwebs, and your friends/family can follow along.
+Generally speaking, LiveTrack looks like the screenshot below, and includes sensor data too (heart rate, power, elevation, pace, etc…).
 It’s easy to use, and ‘just works’, but historically had been a bit more limited in terms of features and such (that’s changed recently).

 Again, some people probably still prefer MapShare, but I think that’s a much more limited number of people.
 And the good news is, you can still continue to use it.